ClinGen/stanford-affils/doc/reference.md

 #### `api/cdwg/create/`

 Creates a new clinical domain working group.
 To issue a `POST` request to this route, you must have an API key with write access.
+The only required field is the `name` of the clinical domain working group.

 #### `api/cdwg/id/<int:id>/update/`

 Updates a clinical domain working group by ID.
 To issue a `PATCH` request to this route, you must have an API key with write access.
+The ID of the clinical domain working group must be part of the URL.
+Fields that need to be updated should be included in the request.